gzdor/Radio_Frequency_Fingerprinting_802.11/README.md

 # Deep Learning for Identification of RF Emitters Based on Transmitter Artifacts

+### About this code base

+This repository was created to do radio frequency (RF) emitter identification (classification) of Ettus software defined radios via neural networks in PyTorch Lightning.

+Final project provides details and may be found in this repo under docs/TeamElectromagnetics!ProjectReport.pdf

+The dataset used here was released in conjunction with Northeastern University GENESYS Laboratory’s 2018 IEEE INFOCOM journal article “ORACLE: Optimized Radio clAssification through Convolutional Neural nEtworks”.

+The code defines several convolutional-based neural network architectures.
+A main training module is defined, and this module allows for training a single model or a hyper parameter tuning a large number of models in parallel via Ray Tune.
+Analysis Jupyter Notebooks are used to point to a specific model checkpoint, load the weights, and perform test dataset evaluation and plot corresponding confusion matrix results.

 ### How to use this code base

     To get started, install the required Python packages from the requirements_base.txt.
 This can be done with the following steps.